Advanced search

 4.9 Overdose

-Mirabegron has been administered to healthy volunteers at single doses up to 400 mg.
+Mirabegron has been administered to healthy adult volunteers at single doses up to 400 mg.
 At this dose, adverse events reported included palpitations (1 of 6 subjects) and increased pulse rate exceeding 100 beats per minute (bpm) (3 of 6 subjects).
-Multiple doses of mirabegron up to 300 mg daily for 10 days showed increases in pulse rate and systolic blood pressure when administered to healthy volunteers.
+Multiple doses of mirabegron up to 300 mg daily for 10 days showed increases in pulse rate and systolic blood pressure when administered to healthy adult volunteers.

 Treatment for overdose should be symptomatic and supportive.
 In the event of overdose, pulse rate, blood pressure, and ECG monitoring is recommended.